Close Search

 Weapon Restrictions

 Muzzleloaders no longer need to have an open ignition system.
-Muzzleloader restrictions include no scopes (unless you are visually impaired, so see regulations for more information), pelletized powders, sabots, jacketed bullets, or centerfire primers.
-Only the following bullet types are allowed: round balls made of lead, lead alloy, or federally-approved nontoxic shot material.
+Muzzleloader restrictions include no scopes (unless you have a qualified resident), in which case you should see the regulations for more information, pelletized powders, sabots, jacketed bullets, centerfire primers, or 209 primers.
+Only the following types are allowed: round balls made of lead, lead alloy, or federally approved nontoxic shot material.
 Cloth, felt, and paper patches are legal.
-Archers may not have electronic devices attached to the bow or arrow or a draw-lock device.
-Broadheads can be either fixed or mechanical.
-They must be unbarbed and at least 7/8" wide.
-Archers must have a draw weight of at least 40 lbs.

 Other Tag Opportunities